Cindy Prado Showcases Sensational Bod In Powder Blue Bikini

 The slideshow included eight photos, all of which showed Prado in a powder baby two-piece suit.
 Her bikini top boasted small triangles that were widely spaced, showing off quite a bit of her cleavage.
 It had an underwire structure, which bent up in the middle for a cute V-shaped detail.
 Two spaghetti shoulder straps completed the top.

-Prado teamed it with a pair of matching bottoms, whose waistband was ultra-low in the front, exposing her taut stomach.
-She wore the sides pulled all the way up, exposing her hips and highlighting the contrast between her slender waist and curvy lower body.
+The matching bottoms were low in the front, exposing her taut stomach.
+She wore the sides pulled up over her hips, highlighting the contrast between her slender waist and curvy lower body.

-Prado wore her blond highlighted hair styled in loose curls that fell in front of her shoulders.
+Prado wore her blond highlighted hair styled in beachy waves that fell in front of her shoulders.
 She also opted to sweep it over to one side.
 Prado seemingly wore gray shadow for a smoky effect, with black liner and mascara.
-Blush and light pink lipstick completed her makeup.
+It appeared as though a light blush dusted her cheeks and a soft, pink lipstick was applied to complete the makeup look.

 View this post on Instagram